stephankoe/blog/content/post/ssh/index.en.md

 ssh ssh-server  # equivalent to `ssh root@ssh-server.example.com`
 ```

 The configuration also allows for placeholders.
 A list of placeholders can be found in the [documentation of ssh_config](https://man.openbsd.org/ssh_config.5#TOKENS).
-For example, the placeholder `%h` will be replaced by the given name.
+For example, the placeholder `%h` will be replaced by the matched host name.
 The star `*` matches arbitrary strings.
-Consequently, the following configuration will be used for all addresses that end with ".example.com":
+Consequently, the following configuration takes effect for all addresses that end with ".example.com":

 ```
 Host *.example.com